himharsh1997/aws-certification-notes/README.md

    **<u>EC2 billing</u>**
      - cover later
+     - Spot Instances are good for short workloads and this is the cheapest EC2 Purchasing Option.
+But, they are less reliable because you can lose your EC2 instance.
+     - Reserved Instances are good for long workloads.
+You can reserve EC2 instances for 1 or 3 years
+     - Storage Optimized EC2 instances are great for workloads requiring high, sequential read/write access to large data sets on local storage.
+     - Dedicated Hosts are good for companies with strong compliance needs or for software that have complicated licensing models.
+This is the most expensive EC2 Purchasing Option available.
    **<u>Security Groups</u>**
    - For network security in AWS.
 Like a firewall.
    - Control traffic in or out of EC2 instances.